callous4567/UoE-Projects/README.md

 Disclaimer: a lot of it is dirty/as-it-was-after-ending-the-work What student cleans up their code after the fact?
 Not this one.
 **Only the 4th Year TGP Code and basically all 5th Year Code is of reasonable quality.
 The rest is just here as reference for some niche usages.**

+Disclaimer for any UoE students hoping to rip code from here to use without putting effort in: good luck.
+If there's one single thing I have been marked down for, it's comments.
+Make that two: formatting.
+I do not adhere to PEP or anything like that (unless it's collaborative code) and so, GOD SPEED! :D :D :D